opencog/link-grammar/README.md

  More generally, all of link-grammar could benefit from a MTT-izing of infrastructure.

- Compare the above problem to Hebrew morphological analysis.
-To quote
+###Morphology:
-   Wikipedia:
+Compare the above commentary on lexical functions to Hebrew morphological analysis.
+To quote Wikipedia:

    > This distinction between the word as a unit of speech and the
    > root as a unit of meaning is even more important in the case of